chicorycolumn/Paperguesser-backend/README.md

 - Realtime connections to allow both players to see each other's in-game action instantly, via a backend server using Express and Socket.IO
 - Checking of valid words during gameplay, via the Oxford English Dictionary API

-This was the final project at [Northcoders](https://northcoders.com).
-It was thought of, designed, developed, and tested all within two weeks.
-The project started at the beginning of the Covid-19 UK lockdown in 2020, so the team of four collaborated entirely remotely.

 ## Instructions

-This backend is live on [Heroku](https://wormplayserver.herokuapp.com/).
+This backend will be live on [Heroku](https://paperguesser-server.herokuapp.com/).
 <br/>
-The frontend counterpart repository can be found [here](https://github.com/chicorycolumn/wormplay-FE).
+The frontend counterpart repository can be found [here](https://github.com/chicorycolumn/Paperguesser-frontend).
 <br/>
-The live site is on [Netlify](https://wormplay.netlify.app/).
+The live site will be on [Netlify](https://paperguesser.netlify.app/).
 <br/>
 You can also download this repository and run the project locally by following these steps:

-1. Fork this repository by clicking the button labelled 'Fork' on the [project page](https://github.com/nadiarashad/wormplay-BE).
+1. Fork this repository by clicking the button labelled 'Fork' on the [project page](https://github.com/chicorycolumn/Paperguesser-backend).
    <br/>
    Copy the url of your forked copy of the repository, and run `git clone the_url_of_your_forked_copy` in a Terminal window on your computer, replacing the long underscored word with your url.
    <br/>